Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/debrief-prep-july-15.md

 **Where I am:** Q00 and Q01 done.
 Working Q02 now.

-**Where I got stuck:**
+## Corrections and dead ends

-- Empty results at first.
-My time range was "Last 24 hours" but the intrusion was weeks back.
-Fixed it by setting the window inside the query.
+- **Empty results on first run.** Time range was set to "Last 24 hours" but the intrusion was weeks earlier.
+Fixed by pinning the window in the query.
+Lesson: the UI time range silently overrides you.
 **How I worked Q01:**
 - Ignored the failed logins (the decoy), filtered to successful logins from outside, and found one external IP on a valid admin account over RDP.
 - I used the decoy-vs-signal hint (15 points) to point me the right way.